rkwilli2/py-timescale-lqr/README.md

 # py-timescale-lqr
-A Python implemenation of the LPEG on time scales.
+A Python implemenation of the LQPEG on time scales.

 `DiscreteLQR.py` is an implementation of a discrete LQR.
 No time scales involved!
 This was a preliminary attempt to creating the full LQPEG on any arbitrary time scale.